Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Conclusion

 \section{Conclusion}

-In this paper, we have studied the Stackelberg game to maximize the profits of both service providers in heterogeneous IoT wireless-powered communication networks.
-The \textit{Stackelberg Equilibrium} (SE) presented the proper price for the energy service, emitting time of the PB, and optimal scheduling times for the communication service has been obtained via the closed-form and the PA/JA schemes that exploits the BCD technique.
-Both the theoretical and numerical analyses have shown the convergence and computing efficiency of the iterative algorithm.
-Simulation results have shown that the proposed scheme always outperforms other baseline methods in terms of achieved profit of the ISP.
-It has also reveal that the JA scheme defeats the PA scheme in all cases.
+In this paper, we have jointly optimized the time scheduling and and energy trading to maximize the profits of both the ISP and ESP in heterogeneous IoT wireless-powered communication networks.
+We have proved the existence and found the local \textit{Stackelberg equilibrium} (SE) that captures the optimal offered price, energy service time, and allocated times for the IoT devices.
+Simulation results have shown that the proposed Stackelberg game approach solved by the proposed PA/JA schemes always outperform other conventional methods in terms of the ISP's profit.
+It has also revealed that the JA scheme is superior to the PA scheme in all ISP's performance evaluations.
+However, the PA scheme yields more profit for the ESP and has better computational efficiency than the JA scheme.
+Simulations also showed that the obtained local SEs approach the socially optimal welfare when the benefit per transmitted bit is higher than a given threshold.

 \appendices